Skip to main content

 2. Excerpt from Julia Esquivel, “They Have Threatened Us With Resurrection / Nos han amenazado de Resurrección,” Spiritus 3 (2003): 96–101 © 2003 by The Johns Hopkins University Press.

-This page titled 3.4: Global Capitalism’s Attack on Mother Earth and Her Indigenous Daughters is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Brenda Anderson, Shauneen Pete, Wendee Kubik, and Mary Rucklos-Hampton via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.4: Global Capitalism’s Attack on Mother Earth and Her Indigenous Daughters is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Brenda Anderson, Shauneen Pete, Wendee Kubik, and Mary Rucklos-Hampton via source content that was edited to the style and standards of the LibreTexts platform.